GuidesUsing the Brainstorm Tool

 As your brainstorming session progresses, you might want to tweak or expand upon an idea you've already written down.

-Changing the Color While the edit box is open, you can also change the colour of the note.
-This is particularly useful when colour-coding is an essential part of your brainstorming process.
-At the bottom of the edit box, you will see a palette displaying the available colours along with their text labels (if you have applied any).
+• Changing the Color While the edit box is open, you can also change the note's colour.
+This is particularly useful when colour coding is an essential part of your brainstorming process.
+At the bottom of the edit box, you will see a palette displaying the available colours and their text labels (if you have applied any).
 Simply click the correct colour square to change the note's colour.

-Once you have made your text or colour changes, you have two options:
+Once you change your text or colour, you have two options:

-Ctrl+Enter) to save your new text and confirm your colour change, applying them to the note on the board. -
+• Saving the Change: Click the Save Note button (or press Ctrl + Enter) to save your new text and confirm your colour change, applying them to the note on the board.

 Positioning and Organising Your Notes

-1. The Inbox and the Infinite Canvas As you create new notes, they will automatically collect in your Inbox column, stacking neatly as you go.
+1. The Inbox and the Infinite Canvas As you create new notes, they will automatically collect in your Inbox column, stacking up to four columns deep, neatly as you go.
 They will continue to accumulate here until you stop adding new ideas and are ready to organise them.
 Remember that the pan and zoom features give you an infinite canvas to collect and view an endless number of notes.

-2. Grouping by Commonality The first step of organising your thoughts is to drag the notes out of the Inbox and into the blank columns, looking for commonality between them.
+2. Grouping by Commonality The first step in organising your thoughts is to drag your notes out of your inbox and into the blank columns, looking for commonalities between them.
 How you define this commonality is entirely up to you.
 Placing a note into a column is not a permanent grouping; you can continue to drag your notes freely around across the board until you are happy with their locations.
+Note: as you remove notes from the inbox, gaps appear in the inbox; this prevents the inbox notes from annoyingly leaping around, which could hinder your organisation process.
+However, adding a new note will reorder the structure into neat columns.
+This is to use the available space for new notes.

-3. Free Placement (No Snapping) While the Inbox stacks your notes automatically, the organising columns intentionally do not employ a "snap-to-grid" feature.
+3. Free Placement (No Snapping) While the inbox stacks your notes automatically, the organising columns deliberately do not employ a "snap-to-grid" feature.
 Snapping notes rigidly into place can inhibit your natural thought process.
 Instead, each column allows for completely free, unstructured placement.

 For example, if three notes share a theme, but two are very closely related and the third is more of an outlier, you can physically position the two closer together and place the third further away.
 By utilising a free-placement system, you can visually reflect the exact distances of these relationships without the system imposing a rigid structure.
 You can then step back, see these distant relationships, and make informed choices about the final position of the note.